wagtail/gsoc/gsod/2023/wagtail-2023-case-study.md

    Developers in our community are regularly involved with initiatives like Google Summer of Code, Outreachy, Django Girls.
    In those scenarios, we need learning material that’s approachable for newcomers, reliable, well-maintained.

-We acutely felt all three of those pain points as part of our participation to outreachy programs, where we have a sudden influx of people generally new to Wagtail and all looking to get up to speed with how our product works.
+We acutely felt all three of those pain points as part of our participation to outreach programs, where we have a sudden influx of people generally new to Wagtail and all looking to get up to speed with how our product works.
 As an illustration, the influx of new users is very clear when looking at weekly active members on our Slack workspace, which is our community’s main communication channel:

 [![Weekly active members on the Wagtail Slack workspace](./assets/weekly_active_members_on_the_wagtail_slack_workspace.png)](./assets/weekly_active_members_on_the_wagtail_slack_workspace.png)